ignite/cli/docs/3 Scaffold a Blockchain/2 Project Scaffold.md

 By default `starport app` creates a Cosmos SDK blockchain using the latest stable version of the SDK.

-Starport also supports legacy Cosmos SDK v0.39.2 (Launchpad).
-This legacy Launchpad version has no active feature development and does not support IBC.
-You probably don't want to create a Launchpad blockchain.
-If, however, you do, you can use `--sdk-version` with a value `launchpad`.
+It is possible to use the legacy Cosmos SDK v0.39.2 (Launchpad).
+This legacy version has no active feature development and does not support IBC.
+You probably don't want to create a Launchpad blockchain, but if you do, use the `--sdk-version` flag with the value `launchpad`.

 starport app github.com/hello/planet --sdk-version launchpad